krmizi433-oss/AxiomUI/README.md

 ## 🔔 Notifications

 Fire toast notifications from anywhere using the Window reference.
+Up to **4 toasts** display simultaneously — overflow queues automatically and drains as slots free.

 ```lua
 Window:Notify({